What is OMOP?

 Connect to a database

-We will be using the CDMConnector package to connect to
+For this episode we will be using the CDMConnector

-an OMOP Common Data Model database.
-This package also contains synthetic
+package to connect to an OMOP Common Data Model database.
+We define a

-example data that can be used to demonstrate querying the data.
+be used to demonstrate querying the data.

 R